google/WebFundamentals/src/content/en/updates/2019/02/feb-wrap-up.md

 [new HTTP203 podcast episode discussing Image rotation experiment](/web/shows/http203/podcast/rotating-an-image-to-the-extreme).

-We also have regular shows such as "What's New in Chrome", "What's New in DevTools" and "The State of the Web", on our YouTube Channel!
+We also have regular shows such as "What's New in Chrome", "What's New in DevTools" and "The State of the Web", on our [YouTube Channel](https://www.youtube.com/user/ChromeDevelopers).

+## Special shout-out
+Have you seen [Puppeteer Examples](https://github.com/GoogleChromeLabs/puppeteer-examples) on our Github?
+You might have seen it from Eric Bidelman's tweet "[📯The 12 Days of Puppeteer 🤹🏻‍♂️🎁](https://twitter.com/ebidel/status/1079067020748967937)" last year.
+It's an awesome collection of
+Puppeteer code samples that let you think creatively about what you can do with the browser.
+You should check them out!

+(Best of luck to [your new endeavor](https://twitter.com/ebidel/status/1101191475189039109) Eric!
+We'll miss you!!)

 ## Wrapping up
 How did you like the first monthly wrap up?
-If you enjoyed it or have ideas to improve, please do let me know on twitter [@kosamari](https://twitter.com/kosamari) ✅
+If you enjoyed it or have ideas to improve it, please do let me know on twitter [@kosamari](https://twitter.com/kosamari) ✅

 If you've built something new using features introduced here or changed something in your codebase